oracle/cloudtestdrive/AppDev/Tenancy_Setup_MIT.md

 Setting up an instance of Managed Kubernetes for deploying containers

+- Request a Limit Increase for the required number of OKE instances you are expected to be using in your environment.
+This parameter is not yet visible in the Service Limit dashboard, so it is best to request this beforehand.
+  - Select the Service Limit Increase menu
+  - Select the Service Category **OKE**
+  - Select the Resource **OCI Container Engine for Kubernetes**
+  - Select the limit required

 - Detailed instructions are available on the link below:
   - Link to Step 3 - [Setup your Managed Kubernetes Instance](ATP-OKE/LabGuide660OKE_Create.md)